S h a r e

 What’s it like to implement business change?

-Fleet Alliance managing director, Martin Brown, explains how he’s moved the company fleet electric.
+Chair of Fleet Alliance, Martin Brown, explains how he’s moved the company fleet fully electric.

 “If you want to lead in a sector, there’s only one thing to do – and that’s by example.
 From the front,” explains Martin.